The hotel where Trump allies plotted to overturn the election has a sordid and violent history

 Vice presidents didn’t start living at the Naval Observatory until 1977.
 Before that, many chose to live at the Willard, including the vice presidents to William Howard Taft, Woodrow Wilson, Warren G. Harding and Calvin Coolidge.

 In 1922, while Coolidge was still vice president, he had to evacuate his hotel apartment when there was a fire in the top-floor ballroom.
-According to historian Donald R. McCoy in “The Quiet President,” when he tried to re-enter, a fire marshal asked him who he was.
+According to historian Donald R. McCoy in “The Quiet President,” when he tried to reenter, a fire marshal asked him who he was.
 When he replied, “The vice president,” the fire marshal then challenged, “What are you the vice president of?”
 Coolidge got a kick out of the story and loved to tell it.

-Martin Luther King Jr. and the organizers of the 1963 March on Washington had rooms at the Willard and the Hilton, and they chose to hammer out the final edits of King’s speech in the Willard’s lobby.
+The Rev. Martin Luther King Jr. and the organizers of the 1963 March on Washington had rooms at the Willard and the Hilton, and they chose to hammer out the final edits of King’s speech in the Willard’s lobby.
 “We met in the lobby rather than in a suite, under the assumption that the lobby would be harder to wiretap,” King aide Clarence B. Page wrote later.
 “Tables, chairs and plants acted as a cordon of privacy.”
 The editing sessions did not go well, according to Page, but that didn’t matter in the end; the most famous section of King’s speech, when he repeats the refrain, “I have a dream,” was improvised.

-President Richard M. Nixon will forever be associated with a different Washington hotel, but during 1968 campaign, Citizens for Nixon-Agnew rented the entire Willard for its headquarters.
+President Richard M. Nixon will forever be associated with a different Washington hotel, but during the 1968 campaign, United Citizens for Nixon-Agnew rented the entire Willard for its headquarters.
 The hotel was available because it had fallen into disrepair and closed suddenly months earlier.
-The campaign set up huge banners out front, and according to The Washington Post’s coverage at the time, there was also an “open mike to Nixon and Agnew” booth, where the anyone could drop in and record a three-minute message for the candidates.
+The campaign set up huge banners out front, and, according to The Washington Post’s coverage at the time, there was also an “open mic to Nixon and Agnew” booth, where the anyone could drop in and record a three-minute message for the candidates.

 The building stood vacant for more than a decade before it was renovated and reopened in 1986 under its current name, the Willard InterContinental Washington D.C.
 Hotel.
 By the next year, it made political news again when D.C.
-Mayor Marion Barry admitted that he stayed in one of the Willard’s $1,500-a-night suite’s free of charge.
+Mayor Marion Barry admitted that he stayed in one of the Willard’s $1,500-a-night suites free.
 In fact, he told The Post, he and his wife had been offered complimentary rooms at all of the city’s hotels, and as long as he wasn’t performing official duties, he didn’t see the problem.

 “We have done it in the past and will do so in the future,” he said.